top of page

 Wild mountain horses traverse the rugged landscape of the Alberta Rocky Mountains, showcasing their strength and resilience amidst the natural beauty of Canada.

 At that time, I had no idea that wild horses existed.
 My life was forever changed.
-I needed to experience wild horses again and again, to capture their essence with my camera, and to share their stories of free spirited resilience.
+I needed to experience wild horses again and again.
+I wanted to capture their essence with my camera and share their stories of free-spirited resilience.

 EquuStyle: What personal connection do you feel to the wild horses you photograph, and how does this influence your work?

-Sandy Sharkey: I think the most ‘free spirited’ time of our lives, is when we are kids- before the wide ranging demands of society take root.
-Over time, that free spirit of youth is diminished under the weight of responsibility.
-When I’m with wild horses, I feel like that 8 year old kid again.
-Wild horses are symbolic of freedom, embodying an unabashed free spirit that exists in all of us.
+Sandy Sharkey: I believe the most ‘free-spirited’ time of our lives is when we are kids—before the wide-ranging demands of society take root.
+Over time, that free spirit of youth diminishes under the weight of responsibility.
+When I’m with wild horses, I feel like that eight-year-old kid again.
+Wild horses symbolize freedom, embodying an unabashed free spirit that exists in all of us.

 "Utah Wild Mare and Stallion" is the title of a photograph by wild horse photographer and advocate Sandy Sharkey as featured in the Fall 2025 issue of EquuStyle Magazine at equustyle.com